ISM Executive Leadership Department Head and Platinum Executive Coach

 Scott, a 40-year leader in independent schools, joined ISM as a Platinum Executive Coach in summer 2021.
-Prior to that, he served as President and Headmaster of Baylor School, TN, from 2009–2021.
+Before that, he served as President and Headmaster of Baylor School, Tennessee, from 2009 to 2021.

-Scott understands the unique demands of independent school leadership and the skills necessary for navigating these roles effectively—from strategic planning to the realities of working daily with the myriad constituencies of today’s complex school world.
-Mostly, he retains the passion for independent schools and their roles in the lives of their students.
+Scott understands the unique demands of independent school leadership and the skills necessary for navigating headship effectively—from strategic planning to the realities of working daily with the myriad constituencies of today’s complex school world.
+Above all, he retains his passion for independent schools and the services they provide for their students.

-Prior to his appointment at Baylor, Scott enjoyed successful tenures as head of school at both Brookstone School, GA, and Valwood School, GA.
-Scott also served Baylor and Hammond School, SC, as a teacher, coach, admission director, and Upper School Head.
+Prior to his appointment at Baylor in 2009, Scott enjoyed successful tenures as Head of School at both Brookstone School, Georgia, and Valwood School, Geogria.
+Scott also served Hammond School, South Carolina, as a teacher, coach, admission director, and Upper School Head.